Micro-Gear/deluxe/Floricica/README.md

 # arduino
-Source code for Hanky, a custom obstacle-avoiding robot.
+Source code for Floricica, a custom obstacle-avoiding robot.